kompanie-dev/reagenz/DOCUMENTATION.md

     }
 }
 ```
+If you forget to inject a dependency and you are trying to access it, Reagenz will log a warning and tell you how to do so.

 ## Looping HTML elements
 Since a lot of components are iterating through arrays and convert the data into HTML, Reagenz has a helper function called `forEach`.